MicrosoftDocs/azure-docs/articles/app-service/containers/tutorial-custom-docker-image.md

 ---
 # Use a custom Docker image for Azure Web App for Containers

 [Web App for Containers](app-service-linux-intro.md) provides built-in Docker images on Linux with support for specific versions, such as PHP 7.0 and Node.js 4.5.
-Web App for Containers leverages the Docker container technology to host both built-in images and custom images as a platform as a service.
-In this tutorial, you will learn how to build a custom docker image for use on Web App for Containers, which is a common pattern if there isn't a built-in image for your language, or your application requires a specific configuration which isn't provided within the built-in images.
+Web App for Containers uses the Docker container technology to host both built-in images and custom images as a platform as a service.
+In this tutorial, you learn how to build a custom docker image and deploy it to Web App for Containers.
+This pattern is useful when the built-in images don't include your language of choice, or when your application requires a specific configuration that isn't provided within the built-in images.

 ## Prerequisites